How I finally got rid of

 My body stays seriously sore (especially my knees!) if I don't take my Creatine.

-One Creatine pill a day makes my body's muscles and tendons feel awesome!
+Just a half dose a day makes my body's muscles and tendons feel awesome!

-be playing Volleyball.
 (I personally don't think its a good ideal to take

 Now you know what I found to